 Honeycomb Cliffs - (10,480 feet)

 Honeycomb Cliffs sounds like a good place to go rock climbing.
-Unfortunately the rock is loose and not very stable for that.
+Unfortunately, the rock is loose and not very stable for that.
 It is a good hike up to the top though.
 There are two summits on this mountain.
 They are about the same elevation.
 The cliffs that the mountain is named after face toward Brighton.
 Several steep couloirs make good ski runs during winter.
 Honeycomb Cliffs is approached from Twin Lakes Pass by a trail up the south ridge.
 You can get there from either Alta or Brighton.
-This trail is in good condition and easy to follow.
 The north ridge near Prince of Wales mine can be used as an approach route.

 From Sunset Peak, hike down the trail toward Catherine Pass.
 There is a junction at the pass and you’ll want to take the smaller trail that goes north toward Mount Tuscarora.
 This is the smaller peak that is southeast of Mount Wolverine.
 Follow the ridge over boulders and rocks to the summit.
 Mount Wolverine is the highest mountain above Brighton.
 It has a great view because of its location at the top of both Big and Little Cottonwood Canyons.
 From here you have a choice of which direction to go.
 One is to follow the ridge to the northeast down to Mount Millicent.
 This will take you to Twin Lakes Reservoir and back to Brighton.
 A longer route goes over Wolverine Cirque and Patsey Marley.
 This goes to Twin Lakes Pass where you can follow the trail back down to the trailhead.

 Mount Wolverine and Mount Tuscarora - (10,795 feet)